kche0169/kche0169/README.md

    - I am particularly interested in the field of Single-Agent and Multi-Agent Planning and Decision Making, with a focus on developing intelligent systems capable of autonomous decision-making and efficient problem-solving in dynamic environments.
    - I am currently participating in a multi-agent planning competition [Robot Runners](https://www.leagueofrobotrunners.org/), where the goal is to enable agents to collaborate or compete in complex environments.
 I am looking for like-minded individuals to join, collaborate, and tackle the challenges together.
      > If you have interested in this competition, please contacted with me.
-3. **Operating Systems & Low-Level Programming**
+2. **Operating Systems & Low-Level Programming**
    I am fascinated by how operating systems work under the hood, and I enjoy contributing to projects that involve **Rust** and **C** to build fast and reliable systems software, particularly in memory management, scheduling, and system calls.
-3. **Operating Systems & Low-Level Programming**
+3. **Database Systems & Storage Engine**
-   I am fascinated by how operating systems work under the hood, and I enjoy contributing to projects that involve **Rust** and **C** to build fast and reliable systems software, particularly in memory management, scheduling, and system calls.
+   I am currently interning at a database company, where my main responsibility is developing an open-source vector database.
+At the same time, I am deepening my understanding of database kernel principles and technologies to continuously enhance my professional skills and development capabilities.

 ## Looking forward to learning🌱
    1. Looking forward to learning **QEMU**, particularly its role in system-level virtualization and testing different OS environments.